TheIOFoundation/ProjectLockdown/Welcome file.md

 Core tasks:

+Terminology:
+DSL: DataSet Layer
+DP: Data Point

 T1) Observe the value of the assigned DPs in the map
-T2) Finding a specific territory information
+T2) Finding a specific territory information (TDO)
-T3) Looking at assigned DP value situation over time
+T3) Looking at the assigned DP value situation over time
-T4) Looking at information of one territory over time
+T4) Looking at information of one territory (TDO) over time
+Finding information about the DSL
 Non-core tasks:

 T4) Finding background information on the project